wso2/docs-is/en/docs/learn/extended-self-registration-api-and-account-confirmation-api.md

                 </p>
                 <div class="admonition warning">
                     <p class="admonition-title">warning</p>
-                    <p>WSO2 Recommends to verify users after self registration approach.
+                    <p>WSO2 recommends verifying users after self registration.
                     Therefore, it is recommended to set the property to
                     <code>false</code>.</p>
                 </div>
-                After enabling this feature, if the user has verified channels, the user will not be asked to verify the account and account will be unclocked on creation.
+                After enabling this feature, if the user has verified channels, the user will not be asked to verify the account and account will be unlocked on creation.
             </div>
             <li>
                 If a channel is verified external to WSO2 Identity Server,